Parental Involvement: Grades 3-4 & 5-6

 Part 3, How to Step Up & Speak Out for Children’s Safety; Recognizing Signs of Child Sexual Abuse, Reporting Child Abuse & Creating a Family Safety Plan (18 min.)

 Parents should also be provided with the name and phone number of the school's guidance counselor(s) and/or program coordinator, in case additional questions exist or arise.

 Students are also more likely to consider a program interesting and helpful if it includes take-home materials that prompt discussions with their parents.
 The Think First & Stay Safe™ Student Workbook for Grades 3-6 allows students to apply what they have learned during the program.
 Once the workbook is completed at school, it can be taken home to serve as a personal safety home reference guide.

 Comprehensive Parent Guide for Parents

 Distribution of the 20-page Parent Guide is strongly encouraged.
-Home reinforcement of the Think First & Stay Safe™ School Program helps ensure that personal safety conversations are happening at home and students retain the invaluable information.
+Home reinforcement of Think First & Stay Safe™ classroom lessons help ensure that personal safety conversations are happening at home and students retain the invaluable information.
 The Parent Guide is also a very visible way for schools to demonstrate compliance with federal educational entitlements calling for parental involvement.

 Tips for Parents